Lower bound theorems for general polytopes: Stronger minimisation

 Otherwise, both facets containing $R$ have $d+2$ vertices.
 Having degree at least $d-1$ within the facet, each external vertex is adjacent to at least $d-2$ vertices in $R$.
 Hence the edges incident with the two extra vertices in each facet contribute excess degree at least $2(d-2)-d=d-4$, and the total excess degree of $P$ is at least $d-2+d-4+d-4=3d-10$.
 The excess degree can be strictly less than $3d-8$ only if $R$ has excess degree exactly $d-2$ and each vertex outside $R$ is simple.

 Let $F$ be one of the facets, and denote by $a,b$ the two vertices in $F\setminus R$.
 Then $R$ must contain two vertices (say $v_1$ and $v_2$) which are adjacent to $a$ but not to $b$, two vertices (say $w_1$ and $w_2$) which are adjacent to $b$ but not to $a$, and $d-4$ vertices which are adjacent to both $a$ and $b$.
 Now the graph of $R$ is almost complete, i.e. has only one edge missing.
 Without loss of generality, we can assume $v_1$ is adjacent to $w_1$.
 Let $S$ be a facet of $R$ (i.e. a ridge of $F$) containing $v_1$ and $w_1$.
-Denote by $R'$ the other facet of $F$ containing $S$; this will be a ridge in $P$ containing $a$ and $b$.
-By previous considerations, {$R'$} cannot have $d+1$ vertices.
+Denote by $R'$ the other facet of $F$ containing $S$.
+Clearly $v_1$ and $w_1$ must be adjacent to some vertices in $F\setminus R$; thus $R'$ contains both $a$ and $b$.
+Of course $R'$ is a ridge in $P$.
+By previous considerations, $R'$ cannot have $d+1$ vertices.
 Neither $aw_1$ nor $bv_1$ are edges, so $R'$ is not a simplex.
 Thus it has $d=d-2+2$ vertices.
 With two edges missing, it must be a triplex $M_{2,d-4}$.

 So we consider the case that some ridge $R$ is a triplex, with $d$ vertices and excess degree $d-4$.
-The two facets containing it may have either $d+1$ or $d+2$ vertices.
+The two facets containing it, say $F$ and $G$, may have either $d+1$ or $d+2$ vertices.

-{If both have $d+1$ vertices, they will be pyramids.
-Consequently, the edges incident with the other two vertices will contribute excess degree of at least $2(d-1)-2=2d-4$}.
-The total excess degree is then at least $3d-6$.
+If both have $d+1$ vertices, they will be pyramids and every vertex in $F\cup G$ will have degree $d$ in the graph of $F\cup G$.
+Each edge between one of the two vertices outside $F\cup G$ and a vertex in $F\cup G$ will increase the excess degree by one, and there are at least $2(d-1)$ such edges.
+Consequently the total excess degree is at least $d-4+2d-2=3d-6$.

-If both such facets have $d+2$ vertices, hence excess degree at least $2d-6$ {(as they are not triplices)}, the total excess degree will be at least $2(2d-6)-(d-4)=3d-8$.
+If both such facets have $d+2$ vertices, they will have excess degree at least $2d-6$ (as they are not triplices).
+Summing over all the vertices, the total excess degree of $P$ will be at least $\xi(F)+\xi(G)-\xi(R)\ge2(2d-6)-(d-4)=3d-8$.

-Otherwise, one such facet $F$ has $d+2$ vertices, and hence excess degree at least $2d-6$, while the other facet $G$ has $d+1$ vertices and hence is a pyramid over $R$.
+Otherwise, we can suppose that $F$ has $d+2$ vertices, and hence excess degree at least $2d-6$, while facet $G$ has $d+1$ vertices and hence is a pyramid over $R$.
 Every vertex in $G$ has degree at least $d$ in $G\cup F$, and the one vertex outside must be adjacent to at least $d-2$ of them.
 Hence this vertex contributes excess degree at least $d-2$.
 The excess degree of $P$ is then at least $2d-6+d-2=3d-8$.
+This completes the proof in the case when some ridge has $d$ vertices.

 Finally, we have the situation when every ridge has $d-1$ vertices, i.e. is a simplex.
 Rather than going through another case by case analysis of the cardinality of the facets, we complete the proof by appealing to Kalai's Rigidity Theorem (\cref{excess}(ii)) again.
 Every 2-face of $P$ is a triangle in this case, so the excess degree is at least that guaranteed for simplicial polytopes by the lower bound theorem i.e. $3d$. \end{proof}